giteshbibra/ARP---Fiat-600e/README.md

 - **4a.
 AI Personas:** Simulating customer personas and predicting preferences and behaviors based on sentiment and topic modeling results.

 **Path with Clustering:**
 - **3b.
-Clustering Analysis:** Grouping data based on similarities identified in the topic modeling phase, used to refine insights.
+Clustering Analysis:** Grouping data based on similarities.
 - **4b.
 AI Personas:** Simulating customer personas and predicting preferences and behaviors, incorporating insights from the clustering analysis.

 <p align="center">